 Exercise 2: Multiple Choice

-Instruction: Choose the correct sentence with proper general sentence structure according to the fixed order: subject + finite verb + time + direct object + place, appropriate for practical situations at the airport and on the airplane.
+Instruction: Choose the correct sentence with proper general sentence structure according to the fixed order: subject + finite verb + time + direct object + place, suitable for practical situations at the airport and in the airplane.

 1.

-The finite verb 'checks' must be right after the subject; 'at 10 o'clock' is now between subject and finite verb, which is incorrect.
+The finite verb 'checks' should be right after the subject; 'at 10 o'clock' is now between the subject and finite verb, which is incorrect.

 The finite verb 'checks' must come immediately after the subject 'The traveler'.
-Time modifiers at the start of a declarative sentence cause incorrect word order without inversion, which is not correct here.
+Time indications at the beginning of a declarative sentence cause incorrect word order without inversion, which is not correct here.

 2.